frc5417/Swerve-Documentation/docs/Programming/Intro.md

 Thus, the direction of each wheel just becomes whatever direction the joystick is facing.
 It's so simple!

 Unfortunately, it's not that simple.
 This only works in robot-centric mode, where "left" and "right" directions are considered from the perspective of the robot.
-However, with swerve, you often are facing a different direction than the robot and so this becomes an uneccessary hussle.
+However, with swerve, you often are facing a different direction than the robot and so this quickly becomes a greivance.

 ***Add diagram of the bot strafing left facing in two different directions (robot-centric)***